heikkilevanto/beertracker/manual.md

 A pull-down menu where you can choose how well you liked the beer, on a scale from "0 - Undrinkable" to "10 - I'm in love".
 Later you can see how you liked different beers, so you can choose one you like.

-### Quick link
-There is a simple "G" that is a quick link to showing the graph (see below).
-When the graph is shown, the link changes to "B" to show the beer board of the current location, or if not known, of my favourite place, Ølbaren.
-There is also the little '^' to make the date, time, and geo fields visible.

 ### Comments
 Here you can write any descriptions or comments about the beer.
 These are shown